shinoj-kr/ml-assessment-shinoj-kr/part_b/business_analysis.md

 3. Location Type vs Items Sold (Boxplot): We analyze how sales differ across urban, semi-urban, and rural stores.
 This can justify grouping stores or adding interaction features with promotion type.
 4. Product Category vs Items Sold (Bar Chart): We examine which categories sell more and how they respond to promotions.
 This helps in creating category-level features and improving model accuracy.

+(c) Since 80% of the transactions have no promotion, the model may become biased and mostly learn patterns for non-promotion cases, ignoring how promotions actually impact sales.
+To handle this, we can use resampling techniques.
+For example, if we have 800 no-promotion and 200 promotion records, we can either reduce no-promotion data to 200 (under sampling) or increase promotion data to 800 (oversampling) to balance the dataset.
+This helps the model learn the true effect of promotions more accurately.